 Managed Forest Tax Incentive Program

-How to get tax relief when you follow an approved Managed Forest Plan for your property.
+Learn how you can contribute to healthy forests in Ontario and get a property tax reduction when you follow an approved Managed Forest Plan for your property.

-- own 4 hectares (9.88 acres) or more of forested land on a single property in Ontario on one municipal roll number
+- have at least 4 hectares (9.88 acres) of forest on a single property in Ontario on one municipal roll number

-Residences, landscaped areas and land used for residential or other purposes are not eligible under the program.
+Residences, landscaped areas and land used for residential or other purposes are not eligible.

 How to apply